 Biological aging theories are essentially a branch of evolution theory, more precisely, evolutionary mechanics theory or the theory of "how evolution works."
-In evolutionary terms, the lives of organisms are constrained by internal and external limitations.
-In this book, lifespan refers to internal limitations such as aging that would dominate under zoo conditions where organisms are protected from external limitations such as predators, intra-species warfare, harsh environmental conditions, inability to obtain food or water, and infectious diseases.
+In evolutionary terms, the lives of wild organisms are constrained by internal and external limitations.
+In this book, lifespan refers to internal limitations such as aging that dominate in limiting human life times and limit the life times of organisms living under zoo conditions where they are protected from external limitations such as predators, intra-species warfare, harsh environmental conditions, and inability to obtain food or water, and infectious diseases.

-This chapter summarizes the three most important theories of biological aging, their evolutionary mechanics basis, and their respective medical implications.
+This chapter summarizes the three most important theories of biological aging: fundamental limitation theories, modern non-programmed theories, and modern programmed theories.
+We will discuss each in terms of their evolutionary mechanics basis, and their respective medical implications.